SCOTT-HAMILTON/SunWhys-Docs/docs/GettingStarted.md

 ## How it's work

-SunWhys Engine is a collaborative game engine developed in C ++ supporting Lua, Javascript and having a graphic editor.
+SunWhys Engine is a collaborative game engine developed in C ++ supporting Lua, Javascript.
+SunWhys Engine also has a graphical editor.

 To contribute, you can go to the [github page](https://github.com/SunWhys/SunWhysEngine) of the project.